Philip V of Macedon: Peace treaty with Rome

 In 196 BC Philip V signed a peace treaty with the Romans.
-As per the treaty, Philip V could no longer harvest timber on the territory under his control.
+As per the treaty, Philip V had to relinquish his claim to all Greek cities on the mainland and Asia Minor, including the "fetters" of Greece - Corinth, Chalcis and Demetrias (Plb.
+18.44-46).
+He could also no longer harvest timber on the territory under his control.
 This effectively meant he could not build up an arsenal of weapons, such as large naval vessels.

 Following the peace treaty, Philip cooperated with the Romans and provided material support for their wars against the Spartans under Nabis in 195 BC.
 Philip V also supported the Romans against Antiochus III the Great and the Aetolian League.
 After the Roman–Seleucid War the Romans allowed Philip V to keep territory he had conquered, such as Demetrias, the Magnesian coastline of Thessaly, parts of Athamania, parts of Dolopia, parts of Perrhaebia, and a number of towns in the Malian Gulf.

 Internal reforms

 Philip V was able to generate revenue by imposing taxes on the population of Macedonia and the exploitation of royal property, including mining, forestry and agriculture.
 According to the Roman historian Livy, less than half of the tributum paid to Philip V was passed on to Rome after 168 BC.
 Following the Second Macedonian War, Philip V increased his revenues from agriculture and mines.
 Philip focused on consolidating power within Macedonia.
 He reorganised the country's internal affairs and finances.
 Mines were reopened, and a new currency was minted.